Daisy Ingraham Health Office

 Hi Everyone,

-I am so excited because this is my second school year at Daisy and it is such an honor to be working at the same elementary school that I went to as a kid.
-When I'm not working I am hanging out with my husband and our two children (Lucas-7 and Amelia-3).
-We live in Westbrook on a farm and we have a pony, two goats, a bunny, and two dogs.
+I am so excited because this is my third school year at Daisy and it is such an honor to be working at the same elementary school that I went to as a kid.
+When I'm not working I am hanging out with my husband Mike and our two children Lucas-8 and Amelia-4.
+We love going camping, spending time at the beach, and spending time with Peaches the pony.
+We live in the house right next door to my parent's house (which was my childhood house) in Westbrook.

 Physical & Immunization Requirements